$0 US Naturalization (N-400) Citizenship Guide — Quick-Start Checklist

 For each trip, you need to know which category it falls into:

-• Under 180 days: No presumption triggered.
+• Six months (180 days) or less: No presumption triggered.
 Just subtract from your cumulative total.

-• 180-364 days: Rebuttable presumption of broken continuous residence.
+• More than six months (180 days) but less than one year (365 days): Rebuttable presumption of broken continuous residence.
 Prepare evidence of maintained US ties.

-• 365+ days: Automatic break.
+• One year (365 days) or more: Automatic break.
 Clock resets.
 File after 4 years and 1 day (or 2 years and 1 day for spousal track) from return date.

 A Filing Date Strategy That Accounts for Travel